PyDrocsid/cogs/general/remind_me/documentation.md

 # RemindMe

-This cog provides a simple remind feature. \
+This cog provides a simple remind feature. <br>
 When a user reacts on a message with one of the following emojis, the bot sends a copy of that message to the user as a direct message:

 |Emoji|Name|